 DAY 1: Friday, September 16 (Subject to Change)

 Our home base today is Klines Resort.
-Meet at the big tent outside for check-in, lunch, and orientation.
+Meet at the big tent outside for check-in.

 OPTIONAL BIKE ROUTES: If you arrive early, you have the option of riding one of two routes on your own before things get underway officially.
 Each takes you through flat to gently rolling farm country.
 Watch for multiple river crossings; these streams converge as tributaries feeding Portage Lake.
 Just be sure you're back to Kline's in time for dinner!

 Both routes take us north into Kalamazoo County, where the Village of Vicksburg holds a Farmer's Market each Friday at the Community Pavilion in the Historic Village.
 SAG stop and restrooms will be found here, and you can see the original Union Depot, Strong Schoolhouse, and Vicksburg Commercial print shop.
 Click here for the interesting story of the timber frame construction for the new Community Pavilion.